 His scholarly work has appeared in such publications as Interdisciplinary Humanities, Jura Gentium Cinema, and Magazine Americana.
 His short stories and essays have appeared in such publications as Cave Region Review, Flashquake, Farmhouse Magazine, Moronic Ox Literary and Cultural Journal, Mud Luscious, and Cybersoleil Literary Journal.

 Rachel is the Assistant Director of the Honors Program at MSSU.
 She graduated from the Honors Program at Missouri Southern in 2005 with a Bachelor of Arts in Theatre and a political science minor.
-In 2007, she received her Master of Arts in Theatre History from the University of Missouri–Kansas City.
+In 2007, she received her Master of Arts in Theatre History and Criticism from the University of Missouri–Kansas City.
 Her thesis focused on theatre as a ministry tool in the Evangelical Christian church.
-After several years in counseling and management, she is back at MSSU.
+She recently published a production review in Ecumenica: Journal of Theatre and Performance.

-Rachel teaches University Experience and Honors Forum for Honors students while actively recruiting outstanding students from area high schools.
+Rachel teaches Service Learning, Senior Thesis, Theatre Appreciation, and Honors Forum for Honors students while actively recruiting outstanding students from area high schools.

 Feel free to call the office at: 417-625-3005